slott56/HamCalc-2.1/doc/source/python/construction/binhop.rst

      To EXIT.........................press 0

 Menu item 2 runs the :program:`binvol` program.

+Note that this diagram isn't the same as the center-draw diagram in ref:`construction.binvol`.

 Note that the following sample output has an error in it.